 **Notice: Ft.
 Watson Rd.
-Repairs Scheduled for Late Summer.** Click here for full story.
+Repairs Are Underway.** Click here for full story.

 Welcome to Santee National Wildlife Refuge

 Santee NWR, established in 1941, is located in Clarendon County, South Carolina.
 Of the total 13,000 acres that make up the refuge, only 4,400 acres are owned with the remaining acreage being managed under a lease agreement with the South Carolina Public Service Authority (aka Santee-Cooper).
 The refuge also manages 10 conservation easements on private lands, totalling 458 acres in Bamberg, Barnwell, Clarendon and Orangeburg counties.
 The refuge is located on the north shore of Lake Marion, the largest lake in South Carolina.
 It is a major wintering area for ducks and geese, as well as a nesting and stopover area for neo-tropical migratory birds, raptors, shore birds, and wading birds.
 Endangered/ threatened species on the refuge include the American alligator and the wood stork.
 Numerous other species of wildlife are indigenous to this area.
 Public use opportunities at the refuge include a visitors center with educational exhibits, walking trails, an auto tour route, wildlife observation and photography, hunting, and fishing.